JacobArthurs/ExpenseTracker/README.md

 # Expense Tracker API

-This project is an Expense Tracker web API made using Java Spring Boot, PostgreSQL, and Docker.
+This project is an Expense Tracker RESTful API made using Java Spring Boot, PostgreSQL, and Docker.
+It is designed to work in conjunction with my [Expense Tracker Frontend](https://github.com/JacobArthurs/expense-tracker-frontend), ensuring a full-stack application experience.

 ## Prerequisites